bgunson/object-serialization/README.md

 ## Reflective Object Serialization Project

 This is a project that lets a user create 5 different objects and input their fields which is then serialized to a JSON string using [org.json](https://github.com/stleary/JSON-java).
-These operations take place on a theoretical server.
-The serialized object is then sent to a socket via a server socket where it gets deserialized and vizualized on the client side.
+These operations take place on a theoretical server where a serialized object with unique properties is sent to a client via a socket, deserialized then recreated.

 I have used a Maven project structure to organize my external libraries and test classes.
 It is most easily ran from an IDE that supports Maven projects.
 I have represented the server/client in respective